ChuckHill2/ChuckHill2.Utilities/README.md

 See see the help file *ChuckHill2.Utilities.chm* for details and usage of all the components.

 This codebase also includes unit tests, and demos/examples of many of the components.

+### Build
+This was built using Visual Studio 2019 with .NET Framework 4.8.

+To build the entire package with help and the Nuget package, build the release configuration of the *SolutionPostBuild* project.